XRPLF/xrpl-dev-portal/content/references/xrp-ledger-toml.md

 ### Path

 In compliance with [RFC5785](https://tools.ietf.org/html/rfc5785), the path MUST start with `/.well-known/`.
-The file MUST be available at the path `/.well-known/xrp-ledger.toml` exactly (case-sensitive, all lower case).
+The file MUST be available at the path `/.well-known/xrp-ledger.toml` exactly (case-sensitive, all lower case). <!-- SPELLING_IGNORE: rfc5785 -->

-You MAY, if desired, serve the same file from alternate capitalizations of the same file, such as `/.well-known/XRP-Ledger.TOML`.
+You MAY, if desired, serve the same file from paths with different capitalization, such as `/.well-known/XRP-Ledger.TOML`.
 You MUST NOT serve different contents depending on how the path is capitalized.

 ### Headers